 Bottom-Up Budgeting Approach

-The team, often involving the final budget holder, identify the tasks and activities needed to complete the project.
+The team, often involving the budget holder, identify the tasks and activities needed to complete the project.
 The project is based on the lowest-level work packages and rolled up to arrive at the total project cost.
-The direct and indirect costs are calculated for each work package.
+In this approach, you calculate each work package's direct and indirect costs.

 A disadvantage of the bottom-up budgeting approach is the difficulty in getting a full list of tasks and activities needed to complete the project.
-It is easy to miss some that will be needed and that will later throw the budget out.
+It is easy to miss some required tasks and activities that throw the budget out later.

 Different Cost Types

-There are two cost types that concern project managers when they create budgets: direct and indirect costs.
+Two cost types concern project managers when creating budgets: direct and indirect costs.

-These costs are easily attributed to the project and charged on an item-by-item basis.
-Examples are:
+These costs are easily attributed to the project and charged item-by-item.
+Some examples include: